kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-hello-world-demo/01_Introducing_Pods/transcript.md

 Setting up an containerised application to run on kubernetes involves creating a set of kubernetes objects.
-There are a lots of different types of kuberentes object, such as services, replicicasets, replicates,....and so on.
-However there's one object that plays front and center out of all these types and that's, pods.
+There are different types of objects, such as services, replicasets, serviceaccounts,....and so on.
+However there's one object type that's front and center of them all, and that the pod type.
 That's because pods are where you run your containers.
-[A single pod can have one or more containers running inside it.]

 All the other objects types plays more of a supporting role to your pods.

 For example -